Stop wishing ill on Texans just because of the state’s poor leadership

 The above tweet, more or less wishing death upon legions of Texans, was quickly flooded with thousands of comments calling Moore a variety of names such as “absolute goon” and the like.

-Moore’s tweet was preceded, several hours earlier, by a nearly identical dispatch from former MSNBC pundit, Keith Olbermann, who also suggested that the state of Texas should not have access to the vaccine.
+Moore’s tweet was preceded, several hours earlier, by a nearly identical dispatch from former MSNBC pundit Keith Olbermann, who similarly suggested that the state of Texas should not have access to the vaccine.

 Why are we wasting vaccinations on Texas if Texas has decided to join the side of the virus? https://t.co/Yn2i7zT8KL